iamdurga/iamdurga.github.io/_posts/2021-9-25-r-basic-part1.md

 ```

 ## Some Commonly Used Data Types in R
-Data is centre for analysis if there is no data there is no analysis.
-Every piece of data are working with some characteristics thses characteristics can be summarize with data type.
+Data is the center for analysis; if there is no data, there is no analysis.
+Every piece of data works with certain characteristics.
+These characteristics can be summarized with data types.

-* `Character` :
+- `Character`:
-Anything inside quotation is a character.
+Anything inside quotation marks is a character.

-* `Number`:
+- `Number`:
-Number in R is double.
-Working with whole and fraction is a unique feature of double.
-Another is integer.
+Numbers in R are double.
+Working with both whole and fractional numbers is a unique feature of double.
+Another type is integer.

-* `Integer`
+- `Integer`:
-Integer is actually simplified version of double.
-It store data as a string we must use capital letter L. In our use we need to use double rather than integer.
+An integer is actually a simplified version of double.
+It stores data as a string; we must use the capital letter L. In our use, we need to use double rather than integer.

-* `Logical(Boolean)`:
+- `Logical (Boolean)`:
-`Yes` or `No`.
-Also `T` or `F`.
+Represents "Yes" or "No," also represented as "T" or "F."

-* `Complex Number`:
+- `Complex Number`:
-$$ 2 + 6i $$
+Example: \(2 + 6i\).

-* `Raw`:
+- `Raw`:
-It is not so popular data type.
-It is not easy to create variable of raw type.
-If we really need to create raw function as a result of calling this function we get raw type data.
+This is not a very popular data type.
+It is not easy to create a variable of raw type.
+If we really need to create a raw function, as a result of calling this function, we get raw type data.

-All the fundamental data types are called atomic data type.
+All the fundamental data types are called atomic data types.

 ### Example of numbers
 An integer: